bluewingtitan/bluewingtitan/README.md

 ### More unsorted facts about me
 - he/him.
-- I am a passionate electronic musician, lyricist and It-guy.
+- I am a passionate electronic musician, lyricist and It-guy™.
 - Not a prophet for any framework or lang.
 Just use the right tool for the right job...
 - I am a bit picky about what I do, but if I am rolling with it, I want to make it right.
 - I belive in open software and open minds.
-- Linux is my daily driver (debian on servers, manjaro and Pop!\_OS on desktop), but I try not being prophetical about it.
+- Linux is my daily driver (debian on servers, manjaro and Pop!\_OS on desktop), but I am not prophetical about it.
 - My go-to languages are C# and typescript.
-While I often work with other langs (ruby, python, java, plain ecmascript), most of my projects are either C# or ts/js.
-I am working with Unity3D or sometimes Godot for games and .Net for my game servers, but with ts and meteor or express for non-game backends.
-My most used frontend framework is react and I am working on an app with react-native since a few months.
+Professionally I mostly work with C++.
-- Content Creation feels better than Content Consumption
+- Content Creation feels better than Content Consumption.

 > Care for a C Joke?
 Knock Knock! — Race Condition.
 Did you get it?
 The reference?
 Do you need pointers?